 Rashbam as a Supercommentator on the Targum

 Rashbam did not limit his use of Targum Onqelos to himself to lexical and exegetical inquiry.
-In three cases, he seeks to clarify the precise intention of the targum, in each case disputing Rashi and Onqelos over the meaning of the given verse.
+In three cases, he seeks to clarify the precise intention of the targum, in all three cases disputing Rashi’s understanding of Onqelos.

 i.
 This dynamic is most conspicuous in Rashbam’s commentary on the words לא תלך רכיל בעמך (‘you shall not go rakhil among your people’; Lev.
 19:16).
 Rashi and Rashbam disagree on both the sense of the Hebrew verse and that of the targum, the latter of which will be discussed here.
 Onqelos interprets, לָא תֵיכוׂל קֻרצִין בעמך.
 Rashi understands this Aramaic expression to refer to eating while winking: ‘It seems to me that their custom was to have a bit to eat in the home of a person who accepted what they had said, and this was final confirmation that what he had said was valid and he would regard it as true, and that act of eating is called ‘eating winks,’ in the sense of ‘winking his eyes’ (Prov.
 6:13), for it is the way of talebearers to wink and insinuate their tales so that others who are listening will not understand.’
 Rashbam, disagreeing with Rashi, argues that the targum refers to sharing rumors: ‘The targum for this phrase, לא תיכול קורצין, means ‘do not broadcast gossip.’’
 Significantly, at the beginning of the gloss, Rashbam gives a different interpretation of the verse from that appearing in the targum, so it is clear that his discussion of the targum serves not to explain the verse, but to clarify the interpretation given it by Onqelos.

 j.
 In Gen. 26:26, we encounter the problematic phrase ואחזת מרעהו (va-aḥuzzat me-re‘ehu).
 In his comments to the verse, Rashi quotes the targumic translation סיעת מרחמוהי, which he translates to Hebrew as ‘an escort of his friends’.
 According to this understanding, the initial mem of the Hebrew is not a part of the base word, but a preposition with the sense of ‘from’ or ‘of’.
 Rashbam thus begins his extensive comments to this verse: ‘Va-aḥuzzat mere‘ehu: As the targum explains, a group of his friends.
 [Mere‘ehu is to be understood] as in the verse (Jud.
 15:6) ‘and gave her to his friend (lemere‘ehu).’
 The mem [in the word mere‘ehu is not a preposition; rather it] is like the mem in the word meria‘, ‘He makes a teru‘ah sound (meria‘) and a teqi‘ah sound’ (m.
 Rosh ha-Shanah 4:9) and like the mem in the word mesev, ‘I am going to turn around (mesev) the weapons’ (Jer.
 21:4).’
 Rashbam opines that the mem is not a prepositional prefix, but a part of the root.
 Both he and Rashi adduce proof for their interpretations from the targum, and it seems that Rashbam lengthy comment is not merely an attempt to explain the verse, but also meant to clarify the meaning ascribed to the verse by the targum.
 It is quite possible that in this case, the disagreement between Rashi and Rashbam resulted from the use of conflicting versions of the targum.